 Target sample: We invite participants who have turned 18-years of age to answer the survey online ANONYMOUSLY regardless whether 1) they have not had COVID-19 infection, 2) have had COVID-19 infection but have not shown symptoms, 3) have had COVID-19 infection and had either mild or severe disease or 4) suffer from long-term COVID-19 symptoms.

 Survey: The survey consists questions on sociodemographic, symptoms of COVID-19, typical sleep schedules before and during COVID-19, symptoms of various sleep wake disorders, psychological symptoms/disorders, and quality of life.
 The survey is composed of questions taken directly from existing and validated questionnaires, as well as questions that were developed for the purpose of this study including questions related to infection, its severity and intensive care stay.
 Completion of the online survey is expected to take about 20 minutes in healthy subjects and about 40 minutes in subjects, who have had coronavirus infection, because they are asked more questions.
 All questionnaires data are anonymized, and the study does not involve disclosure of personally identifiable information

-Participating Countries: Austria, Belgium, Brazil, Canada (English- and French-), China (JinLin and Hong Kong), Croatia, Finland, Germany, France, Israel, Italy, Japan, Norway, Poland, Portugal, Sweden, United Kingdom and United States.
+Participating Countries (in alphabetical order): Austria, Belgium, Brazil, Bulgaria, Canada (English- and French-), China (JinLin and Hong Kong), Croatia, Finland, Germany, France, Israel, Italy, Japan, Norway, Poland, Portugal, Sweden and United States.